-Compounds with diverse and well-developed 3D-shapes have become the most attractive ones on the market of screening compounds for HTS for last several years.
-Furthermore, Fsp3 parameter has become one of the most important criterion of HTS libraries value since it was introduced in 2009 by Frank Lovering et.al as a measure of three-dimensionality and therefore complexity for libraries members.
-According to their findings and our further observations, scaffold/molecule saturation may benefit:
+Compounds with diverse and well-developed 3D-shapes have become the most attractive ones on the market of screening compounds for HTS for the last several years.
+Fsp3 parameter has become one of the most important criterion of HTS libraries value since it was introduced in 2009 by Frank Lovering et.al as a measure of three-dimensionality and therefore complexity for libraries members.

 Medicinal and Computational Chemistry Dept., ChemDiv, Inc.